-- Chicken Pox: Exclude from the JSU CDC for a minimum of 5 days after eruptions appear or until all scabs are dried. - Strep Throat and Conjunctivitis (Pinkeye): Exclude from the JSU CDC for a minimum of 24 hours to allow for a least two doses of antibiotics. - Influenza and Diarrhea Illnesses: Excluded from the JSU CDC for a minimum of 24 hours following the resolution of fever/diarrhea. - Coronavirus (Covid 19): Exclude from the JSU CDC for 5 days after positive test.
-Must be fever/symptom-free for 24 hours before returning to the CDC. - Coxsackies (Hand, Foot, and Mouth Syndrome): Exclude from school until blisters appear dry and not oozing.
+- Chicken Pox: Exclude from the JSU CDC for a minimum of 5 days after eruptions appear or until all scabs are dried. - Strep Throat and Conjunctivitis (Pinkeye): Exclude from the JSU CDC for a minimum of 24 hours to allow for at least two doses of antibiotics. - Influenza and Diarrhea Illnesses: Exclude from the JSU CDC for a minimum of 24 hours following resolution of fever/diarrhea. - Coronavirus (Covid 19): Exclude from the JSU CDC for 5 days after positive test.
+Must be fever/symptom-free for 24 hours before returning to CDC. - Coxsackies (Hand, Foot, and Mouth Syndrome): Exclude from school until blisters appear dry and not oozing.
 Must be a minimum of 24 hours since the last blister appeared.
-Requires a note from the doctor confirming the child is free of contagion while blisters persist. - Hepatitis, Impetigo, Mononucleosis, Scabies, Bronchitis, Pneumonia, and Pertussis (Whooping Cough): A doctor's note is required confirming that the child is free of contagion and able to resume normal activities at the JSU CDC. - Head Lice: A child must be nit free before returning to school.
-Upon their return, the child will undergo head checks by CDC Administration for at least 14 days.
+Requires a note from the doctor confirming the child is free of contagion while blisters persist.

+• Hepatitis, Impetigo, Mononucleosis, Scabies, Bronchitis, Pneumonia, and Pertussis (Whooping Cough): A doctor's note is required confirming that the child is free of contagion and able to resume normal activities at the JSU CDC.